fredericbarthelet/blog-theodo-article-homebridge/README.md

-# How to make Siri your perfect home companion with devices not supported by Apple Homekit
+# How To Make Siri your Perfect Home Companion With Devices not Supported by Apple Homekit

 ## Why Homekit?